tensorlayer/TensorLayerX/docs/user/contributing.rst

 The TensorLayer project was started by `Hao Dong <https://zsdonghao.github.io>`_ at Imperial College London in June 2016.

-For TensorLayer 3.x, it is now actively developing and maintaining by the following people *(in alphabetical order)*:
+For TensorLayerX, it is now actively developing and maintaining by the following people *(in alphabetical order)*:

 - **Cheng Lai** (`@Laicheng0830 <https://github.com/Laicheng0830>`_) - `<https://Laicheng0830.github.io>`_
 - **Hao Dong** (`@zsdonghao <https://github.com/zsdonghao>`_) - `<https://zsdonghao.github.io>`_